kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 The integration is code.
 This is easier to reason about than adding a dependency that silently activates a large amount of classpath-driven behavior.
 Kora's explicit module selection encourages this visibility.

-## Explicit Module Choice Is an Enterprise Governance Feature
+## Explicit Module Choice Is an Enterprise Governance Feature { #explicit-module-choice }

 In large organizations, dependency presence should not always equal behavior.
 An explicit application model lets teams review: